dan-aksenov/ansible-postgresq/README.md

-# Ansible PostgreSQL install and serup role.
+# Ansible PostgreSQL install and setup role.
 inspired by github.com/galaxyproject/ansible-postgresql

 Designed to work no Centos7.